laschieen/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home is a script that changes the working directory to the user’s home directory.
 3-listfiles is a script to Display current directory contents in a long format.
 4-listmorefiles is a script to Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly is a script to Display current directory contents - Long format - with user and group IDs displayed numerically - And hidden files (starting with .)